-If the diagnosis is unclear, further testing may include pulse oximetry (or ABGs); liver function tests; measurement of serum calcium and albumin, thyroid-stimulating hormone (TSH), vitamin B 12 , ESR, and antinuclear antibody (ANA); and a test for syphilis (eg, rapid plasma reagin [RPR] or Venereal Disease Research Laboratory [VDRL] test).
+If the diagnosis is unclear, further testing may include liver function tests; measurement of serum calcium and albumin, thyroid-stimulating hormone (TSH), vitamin B12, erythrocyte sedimentation rate (ESR) and/or C-reactive protein (CRP), and antinuclear antibody (ANA); and a test for syphilis (eg, rapid plasma reagin [RPR] or Venereal Disease Research Laboratory [VDRL] test).

-If the diagnosis is still unclear, testing may include CSF analysis (particularly to rule out meningitis, encephalitis, or subarachnoid hemorrhage), measurement of serum ammonia, and testing to check for heavy metals.
+If the diagnosis is still unclear, testing may include cerebrospinal fluid (CSF) analysis (particularly to rule out meningitis, encephalitis, or subarachnoid hemorrhage), measurement of serum ammonia, and testing to check for heavy metals.

-If nonconvulsive status epilepticus, a rare cause, is suspected (based on history, subtle motor twitches, automatisms, or presence of a steadier but less intense pattern of bewilderment and drowsiness), EEG should be done.
+If nonconvulsive seizure activity, including status epilepticus, is suspected (suggested by subtle motor twitches, automatisms, and a fluctuating pattern of bewilderment and drowsiness), electroencephalography (EEG) monitoring should be done.

-Correcting the cause (eg, treating infection, giving fluids and electrolytes for dehydration) and removing aggravating factors (eg, stopping drugs) may result in resolution of delirium.
-Nutritional deficiencies (eg, of thiamin or vitamin B 12 ) should be corrected, and good nutrition and hydration should be provided.
+Correcting the cause (eg, treating infection, giving fluids and electrolytes for dehydration) and removing aggravating factors (eg, stopping medications or drugs) may result in resolution of delirium.
+Nutritional deficiencies (eg, of thiamin or vitamin B12) should be corrected, and good nutrition and hydration should be provided.